Last updated on January 29th, 2019

-I bought this smoker in the spring of 2011 (more than 3 years back) and have been using it about once every month ever since.
+I bought this smoker more than 3 years ago and have been using it about once every month ever since.
 Tom paid a visit to my place couple of months ago and was fascinated about the pulled pork I made and asked me to write an honest review about my Smoke Hollow 30162E electric smoker.
 So here it goes.

 I’d never used an electric smoker before I got this one.
 I’ve been mostly using wood smokers, pellet grills and charcoal smokers before but never used an electric smoker.

 When using a non-electric smoker it always needed some diligence to keep the temperature right and I could hardly walk away from the smoker for a longer period.
 So I was pleasantly surprised of how little care and time this thing needs.

 Compared to a wood smoker the electric smoker is pretty much set it and forget it.

 I remember the first time I used it – the weekend before my birthday.
 I didn’t quite believe in it so I wanted to test the equipment out on some pork ribs.
 It had been sitting in my garage for almost a week before I assembled it, thought it would be too much hassle but actually took about half an hour, easy.
 I used the wood chips that came with it, turned the smoker on, shoved ribs in and went to do something else.
 I guess I expected it to fail in some way and just didn’t care to stay and watch what’s gonna happen.
 Hours later I went to check and I was a bit late but still it looked really nice and was damn delicious too.
 It wasn’t as smoky as the wooden smoker I had used but later it turned out that I didn’t quite know how to use it yet.
 My wife also approved even though she’s not a big fan of smoked pork ribs.